 As learners are led through a purpose-inspired ikigai process, they are encouraged to consider;

 i) their personal and potential professional talents;

 iv) what they might get recognition for.

 Using the ikigai process leads students to a more profound understanding of themselves and this can help sharpen their decisions on the things they enjoy and where they should focus their efforts.
-If students have time to focus on those four key areas, it will support the pathway that can lead to purpose and self-fulfilment.
+If students have time to focus on those four key areas, it supports opportunities that can lead to self-fulfilment.

-If you find your purpose, you will want to spend a lifetime cultivating that craft you love.
-The feeling where time goes by fast because you have been so engaged in your learning, will be regular and personal fulfilment will increase.
+If you find your purpose, you will want to spend a lifetime cultivating that craft which you love.
+The feeling where time goes by fast because you are so engaged will be regular and personal fulfilment will increase; wellbeing too!

-A learning community must cultivate and inspire its individuals to have a purpose for learning.
-This can support the pathway of the lifelong learner and ensure that the guiding light of success that learning can create is always bright and burning.
-If a community can succeed in supporting each of its students to find that purpose, then learning might just become as attractive to them as the on-demand world that they live in.
+A learning community must inspire its individuals to have a purpose for learning.
+This supports the pathway of the lifelong learner, ensuring that the guiding light of success that learning creates is always bright and burning.
+If a community can succeed in supporting each of its students to find that purpose, then learning might just become as attractive to them as the on-demand world in which they live.

-To see examples from some of our learners' projects as they explore and dive deeper into finding their own purpose, this playlist may give some insight into how our learners find their why in our Learnlife Barcelona hub.
+To see examples of how some of our learners explore and dive deeper into finding their own purpose, this playlist from our Learnlife Barcelona hub may offer some insight into how they find their why.

-For example, the video below tells the story about Monica, one of our learners in the Changemakers programme with a passion for architecture and interior design.
-This learner-led project by Monica explains how she collaborated with our architect, Sol Espoille, to co-create and co-design one of the rooms in our Barcelona learning hub.
+The video below, for example, tells the story of Monica, one of our learners with a passion for architecture and interior design.
+Monica explains how she collaborated with our architect, Sol Espoille, to co-create and co-design one of the rooms in our Barcelona learning hub.

 Authored by: Bryan Gibson, Research & Paradigm Design at Learnlife